nighttardis/dockerIdsEngines/README.md

 -	This folder is designed to hold the pcaps that you will be running through the IDS Engine
 -	Gets mounted to /tmp when the container is built
 -	Included by default is a pcap from http://www.malware-traffic-analysis.net/2015/05/11/index.html - Thanks Brad for all the awesome write ups you do!

+`./logs`
+-   This folder is designed to hold the logs the engine produces
+-   Gets mounted to /var/log/[engine name]
+-   each run of the engine will create an additional log directory in the format of YYYYMMDD-HHMMSS_[pcap name]
+-   If you build your own ruleset and want the logs to be stored back on the host, make sure you set your log dir on the engine's config file to /var/log/[engine name]

 ## How-To ##